wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_admin_peers.md

 ---
-title: etc:admin_peers \[POST\] {disallowed}
+title: etc:admin_peers  {disallowed} - Ethereum Classic
-description: Returns networking information about connected remote nodes.
+description: Example code for the etc:admin_peers  {disallowed} json-rpc method. Сomplete guide on how to use etc:admin_peers  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters